 Create a service principal and get your Microsoft Azure subscription ID, application ID, application authentication key, and Microsoft Azure AD Directory ID.
 These resources are used by Horizon Cloud to perform its operations on your Microsoft Azure environment.
 For detailed steps, see Create the Required Service Principal by Creating an Application Registration.Important:

-If you want to have Internet-enabled desktops, so that users outside of your corporate network can access them, obtain the signed TLS/SSL server certificate that can allow your end users' clients to trust connections to the desktops.
+If you are deploying the node with a Unified Access Gateway configuration, obtain the signed TLS/SSL server certificate that can allow your end users' clients to trust connections to the desktops and remote applications.
 This certificate should match your FQDN that your end users will use in their clients and be signed by a trusted Certificate Authority (CA).
+Also, all certificates in the certificate chain must have valid time frames, including any intermediate certificates.
+If any certificate in the chain is expired, unexpected failures can occur later in the node onboarding process.

 This FQDN cannot contain underscores.
 In this release, connections to the Unified Access Gateway instances will fail when the FQDN contains underscores.